 At Cerkl Broadcast, our AI-powered solutions are designed to meet these needs, offering robust automation capabilities that can be tailored to your organization’s unique requirements.

-You can update Manual Segments whenever you like.
+You can update manual segments whenever you like.
 These lists will persist as created until you edit or delete them.
-This is what happens when you import distribution lists into Outlook emails.
+This is what happens when you import distribution lists into Outlook emails or create Gmail Contact Groups.

 Your dynamic distribution groups will be updated automatically to add or remove subscribers based on their various data or rules.
-This means you don’t have to constantly scrub your lists and update your Dynamic Segments every time you want to use them.
+This means you don’t have to constantly clean up your lists and update your dynamic segments every time you want to use them.

 Once you’ve chosen the right method and tools for automating your employee distribution lists, you can implement the automation process.
 There are several steps you will need to take.

 Data mapping is a crucial first step in the automation process.
 It involves defining how employee data from various sources will be translated into your distribution list criteria.
-You will need to identify data fields, the department name for example.
+You will need to identify data fields, such as the department name, for example.
 Then create precise mapping rules for accurate list generation.
 It is also vital to ensure consistency of data.

 With your data mapping in place, the next step is to create your distribution lists.
 Utilize automation tools to build and update distribution lists based on defined criteria.
 Set parameters for inclusion and exclusion, and update frequency.